Mary Fickett: Stage, film and television

-Fickett was born in Buffalo, New York and raised in Bronxville, a suburb of New York City.
-She attended Wheaton College in Massachusetts, and made her theatrical debut in 1946 on Cape Cod.
+Fickett made her theatrical debut in 1946 on Cape Cod in a July 4 production of Pygmalion with Gertrude Lawrence.
 In 1949, she made her Broadway debut appearing in I Know My Love, a comedy starring Alfred Lunt and Lynn Fontanne.
-Fickett studied acting at New York City's Neighborhood Playhouse under Sanford Meisner and started her television career working on "Television Theatre" programs like Kraft Television Theatre in the 1950s.
-Her first feature film was Man on Fire alongside Bing Crosby in 1957.
-In 1958, she received a Tony Award nomination as Best Featured Actress in a Play for her performance as Eleanor Roosevelt in Sunrise at Campobello, opposite Ralph Bellamy.
+Fickett studied acting at New York City's Neighborhood Playhouse under Sanford Meisner and dancing under Martha Graham and started her television career working on "Television Theatre" programs like Kraft Television Theatre in the 1950s.